 Nick likens his role in the project to that of the conductor of an orchestra.
 From the foundations to the finishing details, each project is one enormous collaboration.
 By creating a sunken sanctuary in the Latimer House, the art collection is given the chance to sing.
 Layering the serenity of the home’s design elements with a high impact art collection, the space comes together in a crescendo of perfect harmony.

 Featured image: A Dale Frank work welcomes visitors inside.
-Photos above and below: Justin Alexander.
+Photo: Justin Alexander.